-Almost everybody at some instant has lied.
-In fact, some people, lie almost all the time.
-Lying can affect another person.
-People lies for many reasons.
+Almost everybody, at some instant, has lied.
+Some lie for many reasons that can affect another person.
+And few lie almost all the time.
 Scientists from the University of Zurich tried an experiment to see how honest people would be.
-They want to see if they could affect behavior with transcranial direct current stimulation (tDCS).
-The tDCS is the noninvasive type of electrical pulse that apparently makes brain cells more active.
+They want to know if they could affect behavior with transcranial direct current stimulation (tDCS).
+The tDCS is a noninvasive electrical pulse that apparently makes brain cells more active.

 Scientists noted, “Although this prevented us from identifying individual acts of cheating with certainty, we can determine the degree of cheating with each tDCS intervention by comparing the mean percentage of reported successful die rolls against the 50% benchmark implied by fully honest reporting.”

 There were ten rolls used in an experiment.
-But before reporting to roll, scientists used a computer that will tell the participants which types of rolls would get them the most money.
+But before reporting to roll, scientists used a computer to tell the participants which types of rolls would get them the most money.

-The participants reported successful die rolls 68% of the time whereas the honest people reported 50% of the time.
-It suggests that many of the participants lied to someone but not for all possible occasions.
+The participants reported successful die rolls 68% of the time, whereas the honest people reported 50% of the time.
+It suggests that many participants lied to someone but not on all possible occasions.
 But when scientists increased the neural excitability with tDCS, they found that the cheating rate was substantial in a control condition and decreased dramatically.

 During the non-sham experiment, scientists reduced the electrical stimulation with tDCS.
 This time, participants only reported successful die rolls 58 percent of the time.

 Scientists noted, “This result corresponds to an implied cheating rate of 15 percent.
 This is a figure that is nearly 60 percent lower than that observed in the sham condition.”